techtown-training/git-github-boot-camp/labs/1.2-basic-git-commands/02-adding-commits.md

 ![Git status](../../img/git-status-2.png)

-**Untracked** files are files that are not yet "tracked" by Git, i.e. they are not yet part of your repository.
+**Untracked** files are files that are not yet "tracked" by Git.
+In other words, they are not yet part of your repository.

 Once a file is tracked, any changes will be noticed by Git.
 But these changes will not automatically be staged (as we will see later).